See what the admission requirements are.

 For the qualifications related to non-legal disciplines (and equivalent), please note that:

-The assessment of the actual eligibility of the foreign degree for the applicant's matriculation/enrollment will be carried out by the International Student Administration Office after the payment of the first installment scheduled for matriculation and the original submission of all the required documentation, in accordance with Section 8 of the call.
+The formal check of the qualification and the verification of the actual admissibility of the foreign qualification for the purpose of the candidate's enrolment will be carried out by the International Student Administration Office after the payment of the first instalment of the enrolment fee and the submission of all required original documentation, as provided for in point 8 of the call for applications.

-Applicants who earn their degree by December 2025 will also be eligible to register for the selection test, under condition (sub condicione).
-Applicants who do not graduate by that date will have their matriculation/enrollment canceled ex officio.
+Candidates who will obtain their Bachelor's degree by December 2026, may also register for the selection test, under condition (sub condicione).
+The enrolment of candidates who fail to obtain the qualification by this date will be automatically cancelled.

-To be admitted to the course, applicants must demonstrate their proficiency in English for a minimum level equivalent to B2.
+To be admitted to the Programme, candidates must demonstrate their knowledge of the English language at a minimum level comparable to B2.

-Applicants must possess at least a B2 level (or equivalent) of the Common European Framework of Reference for Languages to be admitted to the selection procedure.
+Candidates must possess English language proficiency at a minimum level of B2 of the Common European Framework of Reference for Languages to be admitted to the selection procedure.

-The level of English language proficiency (to be indicated in the CV FORM) is deemed ascertained in the following cases:
+The level of English language proficiency (to be indicated in the CV FORM) is considered verified in the following cases:

 You can count on financial support from the start of your studies.
 Depending on your financial circumstances, merit or specific requirements, you may be able to apply for a reduction or exemption of the enrolment fee.